WSULib/docs_digital_collections/content_models/WSUDOR_Object.md

 ## Ingest

-### Expects Files
+### Expected Files

 As the base class, expectations for ingest are minimal but critical:

  * `objMeta.json` - JSON file that states Content Model type, object structure, XACML policy, and other pertinent information
  * `MODS.xml` - MODS descriptive metadata

+## Datastreams

+### Preserved

+As the base class, this content model does not have any original files to preserve.

-### Derivatives Datastreams
+### Derivative

 As this class is meant to be extended for more specific Content Model types, it does not create derivatives.

-### Creates Datastreams
+### Other

-However, as the base Content Model type, it does create some essential datastreams on ingest:
+However, as the base Content Model type, it does create some essential datastreams on ingest for every object:

  * `POLICY` - XACML Fedora policy, pulling from `objMeta.json` file and pre-existing Fedora policy objects
  * `OBJMETA` - saves `objMeta.json` file as JSON datastream